You & I (Rita Ora album)

-You & I is the third studio album by English singer Rita Ora.
+You & I is the third studio album by the English singer Rita Ora.
 It was released on 14 July 2023 through BMG.
 The album is her first solo studio release since Phoenix (2018).
-You & I spawned four singles: "You Only Love Me", "Praising You" (featuring Fatboy Slim), "Don't Think Twice" and "Shape of Me" (featuring Keith Urban).
+You & I spawned three singles: "You Only Love Me", "Praising You" (featuring Fatboy Slim), and "Don't Think Twice".

+Upon release the album received generally positive reviews from music critics.
+Commercially the album peaked a top the UK independent albums chart as well as becoming her second consecutive top ten and third consecutive top twenty debut on the UK albums chart where it reached number six.

 Background and release

 I spent such a long time fighting to be heard over the course of my experience being in the industry, that I guess I lost a lot of confidence and a lot of hope, fell really low.
-And I guess when you’re at your lowest point, you can make a choice.
+And I guess when you're at your lowest point, you can make a choice.
 You either kind of get back up and keep going, or you just let it consume you.
 And I did that.
 I got up. [...]
 This album really means a lot to me.
-It's like my diary of the last few years, it’s my sound and it just feels so true to me and who I am today.
+It's like my diary of the last few years, it's my sound and it just feels so true to me and who I am today.
 I think this record means something different for everyone, but from my perspective, it's about praising your loved ones and really celebrating those relationships.